SchmidtDSE/cocina/README.md

 Project Kit (PKIT) is a collection of tools for building out python projects.
 PKIT contains:

 1. [ConfigHandler](#confighandler): used for managing constants and configuration for python projects
-2. [ConfigArgs](#configargs): used to manage job run configurations: allows the job specific args and kwargs for running a job to be handled through config files.
+2. [ConfigArgs](#configargs): used to manage job run configurations, allowing the job specific args and kwargs for running a job to be handled through configuration files
-3. [CLI](#cli): a cli that makes it easy to launch and run jobs using yaml files for both project configuration and run configuration.
+3. [CLI](#cli): a cli that makes it easy to launch and run jobs using these configuration files
-4. [Utilities](#utils) such a [Timer](#timer), a [Printer/Logger](#printer), as well as a number of python helpers to read and write files, join strings, search directories etc.
+4. [Utilities](#utils) such a [Timer](#timer), a [Printer/Logger](#printer), as well as a number of python helpers to read and write files, join strings, search directories etc

 ## Table of Contents